mitmproxy/mitmproxy/clients/ruby/README.md

 require 'browserup_proxy_client'

 api_instance = BrowserupProxy::BrowserUpProxyApi.new
-counter = BrowserupProxy::Counter.new # Counter | Receives a new counter to add.
+counter = BrowserupProxy::Counter.new({value: 3.56, name: 'name_example'}) # Counter | Receives a new counter to add.
 The counter is stored, under the hood, in an array in the har under the _counters key

 begin
   api_instance.add_counter(counter)